dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 The current SNS version provides one simple way to achieve this: a developer can hand over their dapp to the NNS and ask it to start a decentralization swap for the newly created SNS.

-We first explain the decentralization swap and then the steps included in an SNS launch.
+We first explain the decentralization swap and then the stages for an SNS launch.

 ## Key concepts